 $ less ~/.ssh/id_rsa.pub | pbcopy

-This command copies the newly created SSH Key into your clipboard, so that you can paste somewhere else.
+This command copies the newly created SSH Key into your clipboard, so that you can paste it into the SSH entry form on the elastic.io platform.

 To add a newly generated SSH Keys navigate to